 And other questions that confirm a person’s age.

 This way, you can do your own investigation and confirm the age of the person you may end up engaging in sexual contact or sexual intercourse.

 Q: DO I NEED TO IMMEDIATELY FIND THE AGE OF EVERY PERSON I MEET?

-By being naive, you are setting yourself up for failure and a future potential child sexual abuse/child molestation/CSC charge.
+By being naive, you are setting yourself up for failure and a future potential child sexual abuse, child molestation, and criminal sexual conduct (CSC) charge.